An executive take on delivering business value with employee experience data

 Hi team,

-This decision was made because performance goals were not being reached.
-After working together of X amount of time to improve the situation, their performance continued to fall short of expectations.
+This decision was made because employee performance goals were not being reached.
+After working together for X amount of time to improve the situation, their performance continued to fall short of expectations.

 Don’t hesitate to contact me if you have any questions or concerns.
 I’m here to talk and be as transparent as I can.